UN-Questionnaire/Comparison-of-Psychological-Clinical-Instruments/README.md

 ### Contents

 The comparison displays **item construct belongings**, **instrument classification**, **detailed instrument properties** like duration, effectivity scores, validation and normation status, license  information and resources.
 Respective **epidemiologic studies** have been added as well.
-##### Note

-The items of each questionnaire have been re-classified and do not necessarily match the classification of the authors - also validation- and normation-ratings underly a strong subjective aspect - therefor all information should be interpreted with caution.
 ## Graphic

 [Comparison of Clinical Instruments (PDF)](https://github.com/UN-Questionnaire/Comparison-of-Psychological-Clinical-Instruments/Comparison.0.14.pdf)